goranorsander/go_libs/docs/boost/type_traits/class_template_fundamental_type_specializer.md

 *bitwise left shift assignment (11)* | public | **this_reference** operator<<=(**this_const_reference** t) noexcept
 *bitwise right shift assignment (12)* | public | **this_reference** operator>>=(**this_const_reference** t) noexcept

-Assignment operators 1 to 6 apply to all primitive types.
+Assignment operators 1 to 6 apply to all fundamental types.

 Assignment operator 7 apply to integer and floating point types.